vartikaX-ai/Machine-Learning/Non-Linear-Regression/Readme.md

 Decision Tree Regression successfully captured non-linear relationships without requiring feature scaling.

-This project also demonstrated how feature importance can be used to identify the most influential variables affecting the prediction.
+This project demonstrated how feature importance can be used to identify the most influential variables affecting predictions.

+---

+### Random Forest Regression

+Random Forest Regression achieved excellent predictive performance by combining the predictions of multiple Decision Trees.

+Different values of **`n_estimators`** and **`max_depth`** were tested to understand their impact on model performance.

+**Key Takeaway**

+> Ensemble learning improves prediction accuracy and reduces overfitting compared to using a single Decision Tree.

 ---